-An undisputable reality and limitless opportunity
+An indisputable reality and limitless opportunity

 The ubiquitous, proverbial phase content is king has been uttered by writers and marketers alike, saturating every corner of the brand-conscious web.
 As simple as the saying goes, its profundity never ceases.
-Organizations who are shifting a segment of their marketing operations to the web are not to underestimate the power of online content.
+Organizations that are shifting a segment of their marketing operations to the web are not to underestimate the power of online content.
 And for those companies revamping current attempts at strengthening their space in the minds of online users, they would agree that conducting an internal assessment of past inventory and current content assets is an appropriate place to start.

 Historical assets = marketing map for the future

 Why is conducting a content audit important, or even beneficial?
-Companies over their lifespan produce a plethora of marketing materials, that when revisited, can be used as inspiration to generate new ideas and sharpen dull campaigns, effected from a fresh interaction with brand guidelines and previous conceptual implementations.
+Companies over their lifespan produce a plethora of marketing materials, that when revisited, can be used as inspiration to generate new ideas and sharpen dull campaigns, affected by a fresh interaction with brand guidelines and previous conceptual implementations.
 Today, brands create digital marketing collaterals, articles, blogs, research publications, and other written assets serving as expressions of a brand’s voice that is produced for the purpose of offering value and maintaining organizational relevance.
 You’ll find that your organization may have created maps, infographics, images, and videos that support the text that surrounds them.
-By gathering the aforementioned assets we can have a closer peek into your organization’s history, its culture, and goals and can use those assets for the development of future content on blogs, websites, applications, and more.
+By gathering the aforementioned assets we can have a closer peek into your organization’s history, culture, and goals and can use those assets for the development of future content on blogs, websites, applications, and more.

 Collection before progression